wesleylkm/lottie-react/notes/record.md

    [Refer]("https://github.com/airbnb/lottie-web/issues/967")

 10. `totalFrames` is only available after/during the `DOMLoaded` event callback.
 So we need to separate the DOMLoaded event and **set totalFrame** of the animation

+11. `canvas` rendering has the highest quality, then html, svg